codemagic-ci-cd/codemagic-docs/content/yaml-publishing/publish-release-notes.md

 * **email**.
 The release notes will be included in the publishing email of a successful build if you have publishing to email configured in the `publishing` section of your workflow.
 * **Slack**.
 The release notes will be included in the Slack notification of a successful build if you have publishing to Slack configured in the `publishing` section of your workflow.
 * **App Store Connect**.
 The release notes will be published to the What to Test field in TestFlight if you have publishing to App Store Connect configured in the `publishing` section of your workflow.
+Note that release notes are uploaded in the [post-processing step](/yaml-publishing/distribution#post-processing-of-app-store-connect-distribution).
 * **Google Play**.
 The release notes will be published to Google Play Console if you have publishing to Google Play configured in the `publishing` section of your workflow.
 * **Firebase App Distribution**.
 The release notes will be published to Firebase console if you have publishing to Firebase App Distribution configured in the `publishing` section of your workflow.